How to get a credit score after moving to the U.S.

-Starting from zero isn’t easy, but Ruby Escalona was motivated and took a proactive approach to building credit when she moved from the Philippines to Florida in 2013.
-Immediately, she realized that establishing a local credit score was a priority.
 “At first, it was because I wanted great credit cards so I could start travel hacking and getting almost free flights to fly back home,” she says.
 “Then, it moved on to qualifying for a mortgage to own a home of my own.”

-Ruby Escalona moved to the U.S. in 2013 and actively took steps to build her credit.
+Ruby Escalona moved to the U.S. in 2013 and actively took steps to build her credit

-You can use your foreign credit history to apply for a U.S. credit card with no credit and without a Social Security Number
+You can use your foreign credit history to apply for a U.S. credit card

 Credit history used to stop at the border—until now.
 Your existing foreign credit history could help you get credit in the United States.
-No SSN is required to start your credit history today.

 How credit scores work in the U.S.